 The genesis of the NOVA Threat Assessment Process occurred immediately following the passage in 2009 of Virginia Criminal Code Section 23-9.2:10 that mandated all colleges and universities to establish and operate campus violence prevention committees and threat assessment teams.
 The statute specifically calls for a threat assessment team that includes members from law enforcement, mental health professionals, representatives of student affairs and human resources, and, if available, college or university counsel.

-A NOVACares database, maintained by the NOVACares Office, is utilized to track and document all threat cases, as well as other cases that are brought to the attention of the NOVACares Office that are not deemed as threats but as disruptions to the teaching and learning process.
+A secure database, maintained by the College, is utilized to track and document all threat cases, as well as other cases that are brought to the attention of The Office of Wellness and Mental Health and The Office of Student Rights and Responsibilities that are not deemed as threats but as disruptions to the teaching and learning process.

-The NOVA CARE Team mission is to provide a systematic and professional collective response in instances where students’ behavior is concerning or disruptive to themselves, to others or to the community.
+The purpose of NOVA CARE Teams is to provide a systematic and professional collective response in instances where students’ behavior is concerning or disruptive to themselves, to others, or the community.

-For disruptive behavior cases, the Deans of Students and Human Resources Employee Relations Specialists manage cases as they are received.
+For disruptive behavior cases, The Office of Student Rights and Responsibilities and Human Resources Employee Relations Specialists manage cases as they are received.
 As warranted, the College may take appropriate disciplinary actions for violations of the Code of Conduct.

 - Risk Assessment Guideline Elements for Violence (RAGE-V) (2006 The Association of Threat Assessment Professionals)